KumaTelila/a2sv-blog-post/README.md

 ## Overview

 This repository contains a blog post application built with Next js and styled using Tailwind CSS.
-The application includes a blog card component and a dashboard to display blog posts.
+The application includes a blog card component and a page to display blog posts.
 This project demonstrates proficiency in React component development, API data handling, and utilizing Tailwind CSS for styling.

 ## Task: API Data Integration